-As the world moves towards a more heightened sense of environmental and personal concern on health and sustainability, there is a growing trend towards seeking a fair trade, plant-based, gluten-free, lactose and sugar-free drink which may contain antioxidants.
+As we move towards a more sustainable way of living, there is a growing trend toward seeking a fair trade, plant-based, gluten-free, lactose and sugar-free beverage that also contains antioxidants.
 What better drink is there that covers all these criteria than TEA?

-Generally speaking, over the past decade our tastes and opinions have altered somewhat, and we are taking a more proactive approach to health than in previous decades.
-With this attitude comes the idea of making our daily food choices that are more beneficial and good for us but also may contain ingredients that will act to prevent health problems.
-Tea is one such drink that does just that in spades.
+In recent times our tastes and opinions have altered, and generally, we are taking a more proactive approach to health than in previous decades.
+Our daily choices are more often based on ingredients that will act to prevent health problems.
+Tea is one drink that does just that in spades.

 The flavonoids present in Tea are at the centre of research into cancer prevention.
 The major ones in tea are catechin (C), epicatechin (EC), epicatechin gallate (ECG), gallocatechin (GC), epigallocatechin (EGC), and epigallocatechin gallate (EGCG), EGCG is the most active of these catechins and is the main one studied in cancer research.
 It is said to reduce the formation of lung, oesophagal and skin tumours in patients and may also protect against diabetes.